Growth Mindset matters – 3 reasons why it matters to you

 Your facilitator, Burke Turner, leads the Ways of Working practice for We Are Atmosphere and helps clients in a range of sectors from financial services to giants of retail like Tesco accelerate changes in the way their teams function.

-Burke is currently shaping a cutting-edge development curriculum for The Guardian.
+Burke is currently shaping a cutting-edge development curriculum for a leading UK publisher.